ChengBinJin/Fast-Tracking-by-Detection/README.md

 - `--is_record`: recording video, default: `False`

 ### Replace Your own Detector
-Please refer to the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) tutorial to train your own model and dataset.
-After training compiled to the `pb` file and replace the `frozen_inference_graph.pb` in the folder `models`.
+Please refer to the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) tutorial to train your own model on your dataset.
+After training you should compile the model to the `pb` file and replace the `frozen_inference_graph.pb` in the folder `models`.

-Our Inception-SSD pb file, you can down load from the [link](https://www.dropbox.com/sh/76pr9usl8jyq6ni/AAARnYKFI-zqaK0TzGSE6fNMa?dl=0).
-Make a new folder `models` in the correct place and copy the `pb` file in the folder.
+For our Inception-SSD pb file, you can download from the [link](https://www.dropbox.com/sh/76pr9usl8jyq6ni/AAARnYKFI-zqaK0TzGSE6fNMa?dl=0).
+Make a new folder `models` in the correct place (check the above `Directory Hierarchy` structure) and copy the `pb` file in the folder.

 You also need to consider about the `labels` of the object.
 Each model the label indexs are different.
 In our model, index ordering is "0: Background", "1: Car", "2: Pedestrain", "3: Cyclist", "4: Motorcyclist", "5: Truck", "6: Bus", and "7: Van".
-You can refer to the file `drawer.py` in the `API` folder. (**Note:** `drawer.py` in `API` and `src` folder is different. `drawer.py` in `src` is for advanced version of the tracking-by-detection)
+Refer to the file `drawer.py` in the `API` folder.
+(**Note:** `drawer.py` in `API` and `drawer` in `src` folder are different.
+You need to revise `drawer.py` in `API` folder. `drawer.py` in `src` is for advanced version of the tracking-by-detection)

 ### TO DO List
 - Naive version of the tracking-by-detection (Finished)